 Not all particulate matter resting on leaves is gone for good though.
 Admittedly, oils and waxes from the plant do cause a certain percentage to stick permanently, and other captured particulate matter may be washed by rain into the ground.
 However, the study also cites that “up to 50% of deposited particles may become resuspended.”

 Even though trees and shrubs help, the returns are limited.
 A British study found that increasing the coverage of trees in one region “from 3.7% to 16.5% [would reduce] average primary PM10 concentrations by 10% from 2.3 to 2.1 μg[/]m−3 removing 110 tons per year of primary PM10 from the atmosphere.”
 Certainly, 110 tons of particulate matter removed from the air sounds impressive.
-However, notice the small decrease in particulate matter vs. the large requisite increase in tree coverage.
+However, notice the small percentage decrease in particulate matter vs. the large requisite increase in tree coverage.
 The study further estimates that planting trees in every available space would only reduce PM10 by 26%.
 That’s a lot, but clearly, we need to do better than that indoors.

 “I get it now,” you cry, ordering bamboo palms in bulk on back order.
 “I’ll just grow an indoor jungle for that 26% reduction in particulates.
 Perfect!”